uw-maccosslab/manuscript-mag-net/README.md

   - **5B:** Half-violin/ box plot of all peptides in MMCC experiment.
 Panel generated in "Figs_2C_3A_3B_5B__SuppFigs_S1_S5_S6.Rmd".

 * Figure 6:
+  - **6A:** Schematic describing dementia cohort.
+Generated in an image processor.
+No script or files on github.
+  - **6B:** Plotting peptide detections and FDR levels in each experimental and quality control sample. _Script upload pending._
-  - **6A:** Log2 peptide abundance of replicate Mag-Net preparation. _Script upload pending._
+  - **6C:** Log2 peptide abundance of replicate Mag-Net preparation. _Script upload pending._
-  - **6B:** Effect of data processing on CVs. _Script upload pending._
+  - **6D:** Effect of data processing on CVs. _Script upload pending._

+* Figure 7:
+  - **7A:** Heatmap of proteins with ROC > 0.7 from 6 pairwise analyses. _Script upload pending._
+  - **7B:** Example receiver operator characteristic (ROC) curve. _Script upload pending._
+  - **7C:** Panel of protein-level box plots annotated with ROC and q-value of 10 proteins that were found to be specifically increased in ADD.
+Panel generated in "Fig_7C__SuppFigs_S7_S8_S9.Rmd".

 * Supplementary Figure S1:
   - Volcano plot annotated with specific extracellular vesicle markers and common plamsa proteins.
 Panel generated in "Figs_2C_3A_3B_5B__SuppFigs_S1_S5_S6.Rmd".

 * Supplementary Figure S2:
-  - Image of volcano plot exported from Skyline.
+  - Image of volcano plot exported from Skyline comparing hydroxyl and SAX beads on the same unfractionated plasma.

 * Supplementary Figure S3:
-  - **S3A:**  Image of volcano plot exported from Skyline.
+  - **S3A:**  Image of volcano plot exported from Skyline comparing total plasma digested using hydroxyl beads and the same plasma processed with Mag-Net using hydrocyl beads.
 No script or files on github.
   - **S3B:**  Image of top 10 Jensen Compartments.
 No script or files on github.

 * Supplementary Figure S4:
   - **S4A:**  Image of top 10 GO terms in Hydroxyl bead Mag-Net capture.
 No script or files on github.
-  - **S4B:**  Image of volcano plot exported from Skyline.
+  - **S4B:**  Image of volcano plot exported from Skyline comparing plasma processed with Mag-Net using both hydroxyl and SAX beads.
 No script or files on github.
   - **S4C:**  Image of top 10 GO terms in SAX bead Mag-Net capture.
 No script or files on github.

 * Supplementary Figure S5: